If you remember the most recent Halley’s Comet, you might remember the last time the Montreal Canadiens had a top 10 point leader in the NHL.

 We’ve had our fair share of snipers throughout the past three decades.
 Max Pacioretty and Alex Kovalev were consistent scorers (Kovalev was 11th in 2007-08 with a 35-49-84 line).
 Tomáš Plekanec, Saku Koivu, Mike Ribeiro, Yanic Perreault, Pierre Turgeon, Vincent Damphousse, and heck even Martin Ručinský lead the team at separate times but never cracked the league’s top 10.

 Are Habs fans going to have to go through another reincarnation of the Winnipeg Jets before we get a good old-fashioned point-getter?

 Since a Canadien player made the top 10 scoring list, the NHL lost the other Quebec team, went through the entire Atlanta Thrashers franchise, took away and brought back the Winnipeg Jets, changed the Mighty Ducks to the Anaheim Ducks, swapped Minnesota for Dallas, gave Minnesota another team, expanded into Columbus, Vegas, and (barring a miraculous Tatar point frenzy) Seattle.

-(For the record, a top 10 scoring leader did happen in the province when Joe Sakic finished forth for the Quebec Nordiques with a 19-43-62 line during the strike shortened 1994-95 season.)
+(For the record, a top 10 scoring leader did happen in the province when Joe Sakic finished fourth for the Quebec Nordiques with a 19-43-62 line during the strike-shortened 1994-95 season.)

-If the Canadiens front office is scratching their heads as to how to make the playoffs again for the first time since 2017, goal scorers might be a smart place to start.
+If the Canadiens front office is looking forward and considering ways to bounce back from an abysmal 2021-2022 season, goal scorers might be a smart place to start.